-ABS Acrylonitrile but adiene styrene thermoplastic.
-Usually extrudes at 230C with the Bud aschnozzle and 245C with the LulzBotTM Hexagon Hot End.
+ABS Acrylonitrile butadiene styrene thermoplastic.
+Usually extrudes at 230C.

 Acetone A colorless, volatile, flammable liquid ketone, (CH3)2CO, used as a solvent for ABS.

 Baud Rate Refers to the speed at which the host controller communicates with the 3d Printer electronics.